 3. Eliminate as Many Distractions as Possible

-Whether it’s a colleague popping his or her head for a quick chat, a constant barrage of notifications coming from your smartphone, the allure of social media network or a text from the bank, distractions and interruptions are absolutely detrimental for your productivity.
-Keep your office doors closed to avoid being interrupted and keep your smartphone away from your sight when working.
-Encourage employees to keep their phones off at work, but make sure to provide them with regular breaks to check on their phones if they absolutely have to.
+Whether it’s a colleague popping his or her head for a quick chat, a constant barrage of notifications coming from your smartphone, the allure of social media network or a text from the bank, distractions and interruptions are absolutely detrimental for your small business productivity.
+Close your office doors to avoid interruptions.
+And keep your smartphone away from your sight when working.
+Encourage employees to keep their phones off at work.
+But make sure to provide them with regular breaks to check on their phones when they need to.

 4. Focus on a Single Task

+Did you think multitasking would make it on our list of small business productivity tips?
+Nope, quite the opposite.
 Multitasking sounds like a perfect solution to the increasingly demanding work environments of growing and developing companies.
 But this couldn’t be further away from the truth.
-In fact, multitasking results in a decrease in efficiency and work quality and make filtering out unrelated information and organizing our thoughts even more difficult.
+In fact, multitasking results in a decrease in efficiency and work quality; it makes filtering out unrelated information and organizing our thoughts even more difficult.
 Multitasking also increases the production of the stress hormone cortisol and leads to mental exhaustion.
-Instead of multitasking, you should try consolidating your tasks and work-related errands and focus on a single task at any given time and stick with it until it’s been successfully completed.
+Instead of multitasking, you should try consolidating your tasks and work-related errands.
+Then, focus on a single task at any given time and stick with it until it’s been successfully completed.
 Alternatively, you can automate tasks such as expense reporting, task management, data backup, event scheduling, etc.

 5. Maintain Employee Satisfaction